Home

 How to keep a ticket from showing up on your record

-This is the ultimate speeding ticket myth.
+This is the ultimate myth.
 Actually, it sounds plausible.
-It’s supposed to be a clever way to not get your speeding ticket reported on your driving record, which means points won’t be added and your insurance company won’t increase your monthly bill.
+It's supposed to be a clever way to not get your speeding ticket reported on your driving record, which means points won't be added and your insurance company won't increase your monthly bill.

-Here’s how it works:
+Here's how it supposedly works:

 But, instead of you cashing this refund check, you tear it up and throw it away.

-Sounds pretty good, doesn’t it?
+Sounds pretty sneaky, doesn't it?

 Sorry to burst your bubble, but this is a HOAX.
 I don’t know how it got started or who is behind it.
 All I know is that it doesn’t work because the minute you are found guilty, it automatically goes on your record, even before they receive your payment.